Liqing-Li/Personal-Website/content/home/working paper.md

 Li, L. “Environmental Goods Provision and Gentrification: Evidence from MillionTreesNYC” (Revision Requested at Journal of Environmental Economics and Management)

-Li, L., Ando, A.“The Impact of Bison Reintroduction on Local Economies” （Revision Requested at Agricultural and Resource Economics Review)

 Li, L., Ando, A. “Early Life Experience and Willingness To Pay for Conservation” (Under Review)

-Doremus,J, Li, L., Jones, D.“Locked down but load the feeder: Covid-related surge in global wild bird feeding” (Under Review)
+Doremus,J, Li, L., Jones, D.“Locked down but load the feeder: Covid-related surge in global wild bird feeding” (Revision Requested)

 Li, L., A.W.
 Ando, B. E. Kirwan, “The impact of the Conservation Reserve Program on local employment.”